COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 |Hospitality within church buildings including cafés||

-Further information can be found in the Hospitality and Closing certain businesses and venues in England Guidance
+Further information can be found in the Hospitality Guidance.

-The ceremony must not take place in a private dwelling unless at least one of the parties to the marriage is seriously ill and not expected to recover.
+Weddings, wedding receptions and wakes must not take place in a private dwelling with the exception of a wedding where at least one of the parties to the marriage is seriously ill and not expected to recover and it is not reasonably practicable for it to take place elsewhere.
+In this case, up to 30 people may attend.

 Notes to the Tables

 The following notes provide explanatory definitions of the terms noted below.
-For the full legal definitions of any relevant terms used in the legislation, reference should be made to The Health Protection (Coronavirus, Restrictions) (Steps)(England) Regulations 2021 (SI 2021/364).
+For the full legal definitions of any relevant terms used in the legislation, reference should be made to The Health Protection (Coronavirus, Restrictions) (Steps)(England) Regulations 2021 (SI 2021/364), as amended.

 In order that an event or premises are COVID-19 secure, it is necessary for the event organisers to have carried out what the legislation refers to as ‘the required precautions’.
 The required precautions involve both: